inolen/gremlin-node/README.md

 $ npm install gremlin
 ```

 Gremlin-node includes the required .jar files for Gremlin and the TinkerPop stack.
-It doesn't include any backend specific jars for say, Titan or OrientDB.
-A quickstart project for using Titan with gremlin-node is up at [titan-node](https://github.com/inolen/titan-node).
-However, OrientDB and others need to be configured manually.
+It doesn't include any backend specific jars for databases such as Titan or OrientDB.

 ## Configuration